peter-evans/docker-compose-healthcheck/README.md

   timeout: 30s
   retries: 3
 ```
-If the check is successful, the container will be marked as `healthy`.
-Until then, it will remain in an `unhealthy` state.
+If the check is successful the container will be marked as `healthy`.
+Until then it will remain in an `unhealthy` state.
 For more details about the healthcheck parameters `interval`, `timeout` and `retries` see the documentation [here](https://docs.docker.com/engine/reference/builder/#healthcheck).

 Services that depend on PostgreSQL can then be configured with the `depends_on` parameter as follows: